Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes

+It can be easily shown that the mutual information between bits $i$ apart, conditioned on all bits between them, is upper bounded by $\log (1+d(i))$.
+Note that there is no bound on the memory of models in $\cM_d$.
+Moreover, the function $d$ does not constrain mixing properties of the processes as we show in Section~\ref{EST_DEV_B}.

-\paragraph{Channel parameters} For sources in $\cM_d$, in Theorem \ref{thm:aggemptht} we show how to obtain (by looking at the data sample) $\tilde{G}\subseteq \Ttilde$, a set of \emph{good states}\footnote{Strings in $\Ttilde$ may not be states of $\ptq$, but we abuse notation here for convenience.
-We call the states ``good'' with reference to future results we prove on them.} or \emph{good} strings of channel outputs from the sample.
-We show that with probability (under the underlying unknown channel model in $\cM_d$ and input \iid process) $\ge 1-\frac1{2^{|\A|^{\kn+1}\log n}}$ (conditioned on any past outputs $Y_{-\infty}^0$), for all inputs $a \in \A$ and states $\w\in\tilde{G}$ simultaneously
+\paragraph*{Conditional probabilities} For sources $\ptq\in\cM_d$, we show how to obtain (from the data sample) $\tilde{G}\subseteq \Ttilde$, a set of \emph{good states}\footnote{Strings in $\Ttilde$ may not be states of $\ptq$, but we abuse this notation for convenience.} or \emph{good} length-$\kn$ strings (Definition \ref{Good_States}) from sample sequence.
+These are strings that will be amenable to concentration results, and hence the adjective ``good''.
+These results do not depend on empirical counts of strings being near their stationary probabilities, nor do they require that the subsequence following a string $\w\in\Ttilde$ be \iid.